CUBRID/cubrid-manual/en/sql/query/hq.rst

 Hierarchical Query for Table Join
 ---------------------------------

 When target table is joined in **SELECT** statement, **WHERE** clause can include not only searching conditions but also joining conditions.
-At this time, CUBRID applies the joining conditions in **WHERE** clause at first, then conditions in **CONNECT BY** caluse; at last, the left searching conditions.
+At this time, CUBRID applies the joining conditions in **WHERE** clause at first, then conditions in **CONNECT BY** clause; at last, the left searching conditions.

 When specifying joining conditions and searching conditions together in **WHERE** clause, joining conditions can be applied as searching conditions even if there was no intention; so the operating order can be different; therefore, we recommend that you specify the table joining conditions in **FROM** clause, not in **WHERE** conditions.